i2p/i2p.www/i2p2www/spec/proposals/147-transport-network-id-check.rst

 Use the first reserved byte of the options (byte 0) in the Session Request message to contain the network ID, currently 2.
 It contains the network ID.
-If nonzero, the receiver shall check it against the least significatnt byte of her network ID.
+If nonzero, the receiver shall check it against the least significant byte of the local network ID.
 If they do not match, receiver shall immediately disconnect and blacklist the originator's IP.

 SSU
 ---

-For SSU, add an XOR of ((netid - 2) << 1) in the HMAC-MD5 calculation.
+For SSU, add an XOR of ((netid - 2) << 8) in the HMAC-MD5 calculation.

 Existing: